webdiscus/html-bundler-webpack-plugin/README.md

 - `verbose: boolean` - the value defined in the [`verbose`](#option-verbose) option
 - `isEntry: boolean` - if is `true`, the resource is the entry point, otherwise is a resource loaded in the entry point
 - `filename: string|function` - a filename of the resource, see [filename](https://webpack.js.org/configuration/output/#outputfilename)
-- `sourceFile: string` - a full path of the source file
 - `outputPath: string` - a full path of the output directory
+- `sourceFile: string` - a full path of the source file, without URL query
 - `assetFile: string` - an output asset file relative by outputPath

 Return new content as a `string`.